davekirby/EFFProject/report/PROJ_KirbyD.md

 - `train` for training the population on a Gym environment.
 - `play` for displaying a video sequence of the best individual interacting with the environment.
 - `_evaluate` runs a single individual in the environment and returns the total reward it has achieved.
+The environment is reset to a random starting state every time an individual is evaluated.
 - `_evaluate_action` runs a single timestep of an individual in the environment.
 This maps the current observations from the environment into the antecedent terms, runs the FIS for the individual and converts the consequent into the environments action space and returns the action to perform.

 At this stage the antecendents and consequents had to be created by the user and passed into the `train` method.
 The `antecedents` parameter took a list of `Antecedent` instances that map the observation space to fuzzy variables.
 A `make_antecedent` function was provided to create an `Antecedent` instance from a name and min and max range, plus an optional list of terms to use.
 For the `consequents` parameter took a dictionary mapping a name to an action value.

 Only environments with `Discrete` action spaces were supported at this stage (see section 4.1.3).
 The discrete actions were treated the same way as for the classifier - a `Consequent` was created with "likely" and "unlikely" terms and the action with the highest score was chosen as the return value.

+At this point it was possible to train a GymRunner instance to play some simple environments with discrete actions such as CartPole and MountainCar.

 ## Stage 8: Handle Box actions and auto-generate Antecedents and Consequents